Banana Greek Yoghurt Pancakes

 REHEATING: From the fridge or once defrosted, warm the pancakes for 10 to 20 seconds in the microwave or reheat in a dry frying pan.

 If you make these Banana Greek Yoghurt Pancakes, please leave a 🌟 star rating and a 📝 comment below.
 I love hearing how my recipes work for you and your family!
-Don’t forget to follow me on Facebook, Instagram and Pinterest too for more kids’ breakfast recipes.
+Don’t forget to follow me on Facebook, Instagram and Pinterest too for more baby and toddler breakfast recipes.

 Happy cooking,